Simulating space under the Earth, under the sea

 For the last few years, the European Space Agency (ESA) has hosted an international crew of "cavenauts" on the island to help them hone skills they can use during launch, spacewalks, emergencies, and everyday life in orbit and beyond.
-CSA Astronaut David Saint-Jacques was the first Canadian astronaut to complete the training last year.
+CSA Astronaut David Saint-Jacques was the first Canadian astronaut to complete the training in 2012.

 Into the abyss

-From September 16-27, 2013 Hansen and the rest of the CAVES team will have spent time training for and setting out on a six-day journey into Sa Grutta, navigating gigantic underground halls, tiny unexplored passages, rivers, lakes and other obstacles.
+From September 16-27, 2013 Hansen and the rest of the CAVES team spent time training for and setting out on a six-day journey into Sa Grutta, navigating gigantic underground halls, tiny unexplored passages, rivers, lakes and other obstacles.

 While camped hours into this dwelling, the team ate, slept, and worked together, creating 3D cave maps of the areas around their 'base-camp', making detailed photographic surveys, and taking samples of rarely-seen cave organisms.

 Over the past 15 years, the CSA, NASA, and other space agencies have made extensive use of "analogue environments" – locations on Earth that stand in for destinations in space.

-Since 2001, Aquarius, an undersea lab the size of a large motor home, has hosted Canadian space explorers – including Hadfield and Saint-Jacques – as part of the NASA NEEMO program.
+Since 2001, Aquarius, an undersea lab the size of a large motor home, has hosted five Canadian space explorers on six missions – including Saint-Jacques (2011) and Jeremy Hansen (2014) – as part of the NASA NEEMO program.

-Roughly 19 metres below the waters of the Florida Keys, NEEMO aquanauts have participated in science research missions, long-duration space trip simulations, and (in Saint-Jacques' case) a "spacewalk" during NEEMO 15, a simulated asteroid exploration.
+Roughly 19 metres below the waters of the Florida Keys, NEEMO aquanauts have participated in science research missions, long-duration space trip simulations, and "spacewalks" to evaluate exploration tools and techniques that could be applied in space.

 As analogue missions become more diverse and commonplace, so will astronauts with specialized skills for coping for the long-term in space.